Serbian Commercial Code

 Serbian Commercial CodeUpdated on Sunday 02nd December 2018

 The Commercial Code in Serbia controls the business activities in the country, performed by both nationals and foreigners.
 The same set of laws describes the types of entities which are available for registration and further operations.
 Business persons interested in establishing their activities in Serbia should consider and respect the Commercial Code, and furthermore, it is suggested to talk to one of your Serbian lawyers for legal advice in this matter.
 Our team can offer support at registration, and also tax advice for your business.

 The Commercial Law in Serbia comprises three main codes concerning the foreign investments, the free economic zones in Serbia, and the law on prices.
 In addition, the Serbian Commercial Code is strongly connected to the Company Law which involves the rules and regulations of the competition, the registration of businesses, the legacies, the protection of competition and the pledge of movable assets.
-Knowing how foreign investments can be made in Serbia and the ownership in this case represent the starting point when setting up company in the country.
+Knowing how foreign investments can be made in Serbia represents the starting point when setting up a company in the country.

 Types of companies in Serbia